-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 6.4 What are the implications if a public enforcement action in relation to the same behaviour is pending?
 Can a claim still be brought?

 Competition damages claims can proceed while related public enforcement proceedings are pending.
-However, under Article 434 of the Civil Procedure Act, the court may decide to stay the term to issue the judgment if the European Commission, the Markets and Competition Commission or any regional competition authority has an ongoing investigation into the same alleged violation.
+However, under Article 434 of the Civil Procedure Act, the court may decide to stay the term to issue the judgment if the European Commission, the Markets and Competition Commission or any regional competition authority is conducting an ongoing investigation into the same alleged violation.

 6.5 How is jurisdiction over the claim determined?

-A defendant domiciled in another state may be sued before the Spanish courts if the harmful event occurred in Spain (Article 7.2 of EU Regulation 1215/2012 (Brussels I), Article 5.3 of the Lugano Convention and Article 22quinquies(b) of the Judiciary Act).
+A defendant domiciled in another state may be sued before the Spanish courts if the harmful event occurred in Spain (Article 7.2 of EU Regulation 1215/2012 (Brussels I); Article 5.3 of the Lugano Convention; Article 22quinquies(b) of the Judiciary Act).

 Spanish courts have jurisdiction where: